DilipWoad/ShareTube-FullStack/frontend/README.md

 - Create a VideoComment component use CommentCard
 - Implement getting the video comments and user can add comments to the video
 - Inegerated Sidebar to each of the route
+- Completed comment part -> created comment,display comment,delete and edit by the current user with dynamic render

 # Routes